CLICK HERE to contact Support

 Why not a wider variety of video formats

-Longer serving members will know that various formats have been tried over recent years including Xvid and Mpeg, all of which had their pros and cons.
+Various formats have been tried including Xvid and Mpeg, all of which had their pros and cons.
 In the end Windows Media Video and DivX were chosen as the desired platforms because they provide the best balance between quality and file size and players are available for the Mac as well as for the PC.
 Since most web users have Windows Media Player already installed on their PC's, all clips have this option without the need for player downloads first.
 Naturally, we will keep on top of developments for players that become extremely popular and provide the same or even better file size/quality compromise and which also have wide availability.